Off-campus Employment Regulations Based on Economic Hardship for Students in F-1 Status

-Current Immigration regulations governing off-campus employment based on economic hardship took effect on January 1, 2003.
+Current immigration regulations governing off-campus employment based on economic hardship took effect Jan.
+1, 2003.
 These regulations apply to all students in F-1 status.

 - be in valid F-1 status for at least one academic year (two semesters)

 - be in good academic standing and registered for a full-time course load

 - provide evidence of economic hardship based on unforeseen circumstances beyond the student's control

 - demonstrate that on-campus employment is either unavailable or insufficient to meet needs

 The regulations require that students make a good faith effort to locate employment on campus before applying for employment authorization based on economic hardship.

 The regulations offer examples of unforeseen circumstances which may cause economic hardship, including the loss of financial aid or on-campus employment without fault on the part of the student, substantial fluctuations in the value of currency or exchange rates, inordinate increases in tuition and/or living costs, unexpected changes in the financial condition of a student's sponsor, medical bills or other substantial and unexpected expenses.